Looking for Harp Lessons? Always wanted to Play Harp?

 Students often ask me for advice about what harp to rent or purchase.
 If you are a beginner, it is usual to start on a lever harp (even if your goal is to play the pedal harp when you are ready).
 I strongly recommend getting a harp with full levers (one for each string).
 This will allow you to play in a greater variety of keys.
 If you are purchasing a harp, keep in mind that a harp with a minimum of 34 strings will ensure that you do not need to upgrade to a larger lever harp, later on.
 If you are not sure which harp to commit to, you might want to consider renting for a while.
 Renting will allow you time to develop your ear and understanding of the instrument, so that when you some day run into your dream harp, you will recognize it!

-The “Zephyr” by Triplett.
-This is a good entry-level instrument, for harp players who don’t own a car.
-It is so light and portable, you can carry it on the bus, ride your bicycle with it, and even put it in the overhead storage of most airplanes.
-It has a very good sound for its size, and will enable you to develop correct technique and play with proper tone.
-The Zephyr has only 22 strings, which will be enough to get you started as a beginner and is great for travel.
-But you should expect to upgrade to a larger harp if you pursue the instrument long-term, because this model is limited in terms of left hand (accompaniment and bass).
-I recommend getting the “stick” to help balance this harp. http://www.triplettharps.com/nylonharps/nylonharps.html
+The “Zephyr” (22 strings) or “Christina” (25 strings) by Triplett.
+These are good entry-level instruments, for harp players who don’t own a car.
+They are light and portable: you could carry either model on the bus, or while riding a bicycle, and the Zephyr model even fits in the overhead storage of most airplanes.
+These harps have excellent sound for their size, and will enable you to develop correct technique and play with proper tone.
+These harps have enough strings to get you started as a beginner, and will always be great for travel.
+But you should expect to upgrade to a larger harp if you pursue the instrument long-term, because these models are limited in terms of left hand (accompaniment and bass).
+I recommend getting the lap bar to help balance these harps, and the backpack case for carrying.
+Triplett also make many wonderful large harps. http://www.triplettharps.com/nylonharps/nylonharps.html

 The “FH 34” or “FH 36” by Dusty Strings.
 These professional model harps have respectively 34 strings (the same range as the Ravenna 34) or 36 strings.
 They come in a variety of beautiful and exotic woods, which have slightly varying tonal properties.
 I myself chose the 34 over the 36, because the 34 fits comfortably in the back seat of almost any car, while the 36 is often too large.
 The 36 has two additional strings at the top of the harp, and I have found that the bass register of the 36 harps usually sounds superior to the bass register of the 34 harps – because the body of the 36 harp is larger.
 Both models are lovely instruments, suitable for anyone. http://www.dustystrings.com/instrumentbuilding/harps/models/tabid/257/Default.aspx